interbit/docs-interbit/examples/simple-platform/run.md

    This file must be deleted when new Interbit key pairs are generated (as we did in our setup).
-If there is a pre-existing manifest, the genesis blocks are not be overwritten and our new keys do not work.
+If there is a pre-existing manifest, the genesis blocks are not overwritten and our new keys do not work.
 Note that when we generate a new manifest, we create new genesis blocks which results in new chain IDs (which are hashes of the genesis blocks).